ngaro/cibu/README.md

 * Make sure you have `sudo` and `perl` on your system. _(Most popular Linux distros have them preinstalled)._

 * Clone this repo, run `./glim.pl`, and answer the questions.<br>
-Glim uses some external tools to build the stick, so it will check for their presence.<br>
+GLIM uses some external tools to build the stick, so it will check for their presence.<br>
 If you are missing any _(you probably won't)_, install them.<br>
 Your distribution's package manager will almost certainly provide them.

 Usage
 -----

-Copy your ISO files to the appropriate subdirectories in the `iso` folder on the second partition of the USB stick.<br>
+Copy your ISO files to the appropriate subdirectories in the `isos/` folder on the second partition of the USB stick.<br>
 If the ISO for the distro you want to add doesn't have a subdir yet, it is not supported.

 Note that many ISO files are not yet tested in this fork even if they have a subdir.<br>